- Measuring Growth

 The slices of the chart are color-coded to indicate whether the data suggests that students in each expected performance level group exceeded, met, or fell short of expected growth.
 You'll find a legend for the color coding at the bottom of the report.

-For information about interpreting the charts, see Interpreting the Data
+For information about interpreting the charts, see Interpreting the Data.

 Growth Measure Compared to Expected Growth

-At least two standard errors above
+At least one standard error above